crj1998/nni_autoformer/tutorials.md

 ### Customize mixed operation
 In general, the basic operations provided by NNI are sufficient for most scenarios.
 However, you can also customize mixedOperation as needed.

-The customization process consists of two main parts.
-You first need to define the module when the parameters are immutable and wrap it with the `basic_unit` decorator.
-When define model space, you will use this module.
+The customization process consists of two main parts: define a torch-style `nn.Module` and corresponding `MixedOperation`.
-Secondly, you need to define the corresponding mixedoperation of the previous module.
-This mixedoperation inherits from `MixedOperation` and previous module.
-You must specify the module bound to the mixed operation by `bound_type` and limit the arguments that supports mutator through `argument_list`.
-You also must overwrite three class method: `super_init_argument`, `slice_param`, `forward_with_args`.
-The `super_init_argument` will determine the maximum parameter that the Module needs to initialize based on the variable arguments.
-The `slice_param` will select the desired parameter from the largest parameter.
-The `forward_with_args` will determine the forward process.
-It will invoke `slice_param` method.

 The following example shows how to convert an absolute position embedding module commonly used in Transformer into a one-shot compatible mixedOperation.

+Firstly, you need to define the module when the parameters are immutable and wrap it with the `basic_unit` decorator.
+In this example, we define an `AbsPosEmbed` module inherits from `nn.Module`.
+The code is basically the same as PyTorch, except for the addition of a 'basic_unit' decorator.
+When define model space, you will use this module class.
 ```python
 @basic_unit
 class AbsPosEmbed(nn.Module):